 It can be a group of friends (with clear separation), the family pet, or something from nature.

 If you just want to make some fun art, you can find free photos on the web.
-I got this picture of a chickadee from Pixabay.
 The background doesn’t really matter, because I’m only going to paint the bird.

 2. Paint the Background